R&D Tax Credit for Breweries

 Bringing It All Together

-If you’re experimenting with recipes, tweaking processes, or testing equipment, you’re probably already doing R&D, even if you might not be calling it that.
-With the 2025 tax changes, you can now deduct those costs right away and claim a credit to boot.
-That can mean real cash back to reinvest in your brewery.
+If you’re experimenting with recipes, tweaking processes, or testing equipment, you’re likely already doing R&D even if you don’t call it that.
+Thanks to the 2025 tax changes, you can now deduct these costs immediately and claim a Research and development tax credit, putting real cash back into your brewery to reinvest.

-The next step is to start gathering your records, make a list of past and current projects, and talk to your tax advisor about whether you can claim or amend returns.
-Even small credits add up over time and getting your system in place now will make it much easier next year.
+The next step is to start gathering your records, list past and current projects, and consult your tax advisor about claiming or amending returns.
+Even small amounts from the Research and development tax credit can add up, and setting up a system now makes the process much easier next year.

 At U-Nique Accounting, we help breweries, bars, and restaurants understand these tax breaks and put the right processes in place to capture them.